coolestxuxu/Ich-bin-xuxu/readme.md

 I love different languages

-I speak English, Japanese and Chinese and I wish to master German and French one day (maybe even more after that:))
+I speak English, Chinese and a little bit Japanese and I wish to master German and French one day (maybe even more after that:))

 *The limit of my language means the limits of my world*